DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

   like 0x3200078.
 Or you can use the window name (if you can figure out what that would be).
 - The Y offset - how many pixels to offset the images, to get past all of the Firefox toolbars in your Firefox window.
-It should be about 50 pixels per line of toolbars you have visible.
+A value of 128 seems to be about right if you have the menu bar, tabs, URL bar, and bookmarks showing.
+If you have fewer toolbars, use a smaller offset.
 - The timeout - how long to wait for the page to load before taking the screenshot, in seconds.
-1 is probably enough.
+2 is probably enough.

 4. The screen shot commands should appear below the form.
 Copy and paste them into a script, and run the script at the command line.
 Then close up all